Onstwedde: History

 A dominant feature of Onstwedde is the Nicolaas Church which was constructed around 1500.
-It has a 41 m tall tower.
+It has a 41 m tall tower, which is at least one and a half century older.
 The walls are 2 m thick, and it used to be surrounded by a moat and could be accessed via a drawbridge.
 It is assumed that the church was also used as a fortification.

 Onstwedde used to be the main village of the region.
 In 1765, the city of Groningen started to dig the Stadskanaal to the south of Onstwedde in order to exploit the peat.
 In 1840, the population of Onstwedde was 2,405 people, and Stadskanaal had 1,980 inhabitants.
 Stadskanaal soon surpassed Onstwedde, and in 1882, the town hall was moved to Stadskanaal.
 In 1969, the municipality was renamed Stadskanaal.

-On 20 April 1943, the Royal Canadian Air Force bomber Mosquito II crashed and burnt in Smeerling near Onstwedde.
+On 20 April 1943, the Royal Air Force bomber Mosquito II crashed and burnt in Smeerling near Onstwedde.
 The crew members are buried in a Commonwealth War Grave on the municipal cemetery.